KBFB: The Infinity/CBS years

-Rhythmic Contemporary
+Urban Contemporary

-KBFB flipped to Rhythmic Contemporary as "97.9 The Beat" on September 26, 2000, after the station was sold to Radio One, a forerunner to today's Urban One.
+KBFB flipped to urban contemporary as "97.9 The Beat" on September 26, 2000, after the station was sold to Radio One, a forerunner to Urban One.
 Since launch, the station has been in direct competition against longtime heritage urban station KKDA-FM.
-KBFB and KKDA-FM also had a competitor with former Rhythmic Contemporary rival KZZA until the station flipped to Spanish Oldies in early 2009.
+KBFB and KKDA-FM also had a competitor with former rhythmic contemporary rival KZZA until the station flipped to Spanish oldies in early 2009.

 In the beginning, the morning show on the station was hosted by Russ Parr (who started his radio career at KJMZ in the Metroplex).
 In 2003, it was home to the Steve Harvey Morning Show through a syndicated simulcast from its sister station in Los Angeles, KKBT (also nicknamed "The Beat").
 Eventually, Radio One switched KBFB's early slot to the Rickey Smiley Morning Show in 2005.
 Smiley was dropped in fall 2017, and was replaced with The Morning Hustle.

+In May 2026, Urban One announced that it would be purchasing its rivals KKDA-FM and KRNB, while selling KZMJ to Encouragement Media Group, who flipped that station's format to Spanish Christian radio.
+The KZMJ sale was completed on July 7 and the KKDA-FM and KRNB purchase was completed on July 17.
+In preparation of the then-upcoming close of the sales, Urban One moved The Rickey Smiley Morning Show from KZMJ back to KBFB.

 HD programming

-Since the mid 2000s, KBFB has broadcast on HD Radio, though it never had a secondary HD multicast until March 2014.
-Since that time, KBFB-HD2 has simulcast Gainesville–based sister station KZMJ.
+Since the mid 2000s, KBFB has broadcast in HD Radio, though it never had a secondary HD multicast until March 2014.
+At that time, KBFB-HD2 began siulcasting Gainesville–based sister station KZMJ.
+After 94.5 was divested and changed to Spanish Christian station KFZN, the HD2 subchannel was shut off.

-In February 2018, the station began broadcasting Vietnamese–language programming on HD3.
-This was later switched to a Spanish Christian format, also simulcasting on translators K293CM on 106.5 FM in Dallas and K225BR 92.9 FM in Fort Worth.
+In February 2018, KBFB began broadcasting Vietnamese–language programming on HD3.
+This was later switched to a Spanish Christian radio format, also simulcasting on translators K293CM on 106.5 FM in Dallas and K225BR 92.9 FM in Fort Worth.
+As of January 2026, KBFB-HD3 had shifted to Tejano music as "Puro Tejano 106.5".